 Number of units held

 Ms Wendy Morris -

 Mr Allan Tan 79,950

 Mr Philip Basha -

 Mr Fritz Pühringer -

 Mr Erwin van Lambaart -

 Ms Abigal Cheadle -

 Mr Adrian Williams -

 Mr Steven Lake -

-Events subsequent to balance date

-On 20 February 2025 the board of directors of the Responsible Entity, Reef Corporate Services Limited, declared a distribution of 11.71 cents per unit payable on 12 March 2025.
-This distribution totals \$5.832 million.
+Figure 1.2.
+Subsequent to balance date On 20 February 2025 the board of directors of the Responsible Entity, Reef Corporate Service distribution of 11.71 cents per unit payable on 12 March 2025.
+This distribution totals \$5.832 Other than as identified in this report, there has not arisen in the interval between the end of t e million. he financial year and the date

-Other than as identified in this report, there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the directors, to affect significantly the operations of the Trust, the results of those operations, or the state of affairs of the Trust, in future financial years.
+of this report any item, transaction or event of a material and unusual nature likely, in the opin significantly the operations of the Trust, the results of those operations, or the state of affairs vears.
+Lead auditor's independence declaration under section 307C of the of the Trust, in future financial

-Lead auditor's independence declaration under section 307C of the Corporations Act 2001 (Cth)
+Lead auditor's independence declaration under section 307C of the Corporations Act 2001 L(Cth)

-The lead auditor's independence declaration is set out on page 37 and forms part of the directors 'report for the year ended 31 December 2024.
+The lead auditor's independence declaration is set out on page 40 and forms part of the directors' report for the year ended 31 December 2024.